 Using the Panels module gives you more control and flexibility on the layouts of your website.
 It is a drag and drop content manager and lets you play around with the design giving you a real-time feel of your page.
 It allows you to place content wherever you like and can provide custom or responsive layouts.

+This module is great to help you build Drupal responsive design websites.
 If you want your font size of your text to increase and decrease automatically to fit in the container, this FitText module is helpful.
 You will need to use a responsive theme to make use of this module.